ManagementCore API

 1. Go to Developer Settings here.

-2. Add a new OAuth app.
+2. Add a new OAuth app and fill the following required fields as follows:

-3. Set the Authorization callback URL field to https://<DOMAIN>/callback.
+• Authorization callback URL field to https://<DOMAIN>/callback

 OpenID Connect